Hugo Shong

-In the media, Shong is sometimes considered the "godfather of Chinese venture capital", and appeared as one of the judges on reality TV show Win in China, a Chinese adaptation of the Dragon's Den.

 Hugo is also a philanthropist who supports education, environmental protection, and poverty alleviation, among others.
 He has donated to his alma mater Hunan University, James C. Thomson Memorial Fund of Boston University, and the China Foundation for Poverty Alleviation.

 Early life and education

 Hugo Shong was born in Xiangtan City, Hunan Province, China in 1956.
 In 1977, he took the newly-resumed nation-wide college entrance examination and was admitted by Hunan University.
 After receiving a BA degree in English language from the university in 1981, he went to capital Beijing to become an interpreter and English teacher in the Ministry of Electromechanics.
 He then passed another competitive entrance examination and studied Journalism at the Graduate School of the Chinese Academy of Social Sciences from 1984 to 1986.

 Shong then traveled to the United States as a "penniless graduate" and received mentorship from professor James Thomson of Boston University.
-In 1987, Shong earned the MS degree from Boston University's College of Communication, followed by PhD study at the Fletcher School of Law and Diplomacy (1987-88).
+In 1987, Shong earned the MS degree from Boston University's College of Communication, followed by PhD study at the Fletcher School of Law and Diplomacy (1987–88).
 Furthermore, he completed Harvard Business School's Advanced Management Program in the fall of 1996.

 Career

 In 1993, Hugo Shong launched and led IDG Capital starting venture capital investment in China.
-This joint venture, in cooperation with the Shanghai Municipal Commission of Science, marked the beginning of IDG’s presence in China.
-Hugo Shong served as the general manager of this venture, and is known as “the first person to introduce high-tech industry venture funds into China”.
+This joint venture, in cooperation with the Shanghai Municipal Commission of Science, marked the beginning of IDG's presence in China.
+Hugo Shong served as the general manager of this venture, and is known as "the first person to introduce high-tech industry venture funds into China".

 Shong is the founding chairman of IDG Capital, which has invested in more than 1,300 companies, supported over 100 leading unicorn companies valued at over $1 billion, and made nearly 400 successful exits through IPOs and M&A in mainland China, Hong Kong China, the United States, and Europe.
 He has invested to help make numerous successful companies including Tencent, Baidu, Xiaomi, Meituan, Qihoo 360, Pinduoduo and Bilibili.
 In 2012, China Daily evaluated the Shong's venture capital fund at $3.8 billion.

-He also launched and published over 40 magazines in China and Vietnam, including the Chinese editions of Cosmopolitan, Harper’s Bazaar, National Geographic, Men’s Health, Robb Report and Electronic Products, along with the Vietnamese editions of PC World and CIO magazines.
+He also launched and published over 40 magazines in China and Vietnam, including the Chinese editions of Cosmopolitan, Harper's Bazaar, National Geographic, Men's Health, Robb Report and Electronic Products, along with the Vietnamese editions of PC World and CIO magazines.